 A ‘scale’ with which to compare the hardness of a given gemstone, developed by the mineralogist Freidrich Mohs.
 Gemstones are ranked from numbers 1-10 with 1 being the softest and 10 the hardest.
 The scale goes up exponentially.

 Part of the Feldspar group – the most abundant minerals found in the Earth.

-In the worlds first encyclopedia, written between 20-79 AD, by Pliny the Elder, moonstone is referred to as ‘astrions’ meaning ‘star stone’, named so as it possesses a silvery blue or white iridescent sheen.
-Moonstone, though not so popular now was used extensively during the Art Nouveau era.
+In the worlds first encyclopedia, written between 20-79 AD by Pliny the Elder, moonstone is referred to as ‘astrions’ meaning ‘star stone’- named so as it possesses a silvery blue or white iridescent sheen.
+This sheen is called ‘adularescence’ by gemmologists.
+Moonstone was used extensively during the Art Nouveau era.
 Read more